 You may say that Crate's support for geo queries is basic at the moment, but I think that the geo_point data type in combination with the distance and within scalar functions do actually cover a lot of real life use cases.
 It is just a matter of how you use the given functionality.

-Geo functions described in this blog post are available from release 0.40.0.
+Geo functions described in this blog post are available in CrateDB version 0.40 and higher.

 We would love to hear, how you use the geo support in Crate for your projects.
 Let us know!